Skip to main content

 • Earnings aftermath: After a big move happens, stocks often stay within a limited range.

-• OpEx (or Options Expiration) pinning: Market makers often try to pin prices to large open interest strikes at expiration.
-Large open interest strikes are large totals of not-yet-exercised or expired options contracts at specific strike prices.
+• Options expiration (OpEx) pinning: Market makers often try to pin prices to strikes with large open interest at expiration.
+Open interest is the total number of options contracts still outstanding at a given strike.

-• Stuck support/resistance: If a stock is stuck at a major moving average (e.g., the 200-day), you may consider a butterfly centred in that moving average range.
+• Support/resistance: If a stock is pinned at a major moving average (for example, the 200-day), consider a butterfly centred on that range.

-• Stable/declining volatility: This spread works best during stable or mildly declining volatility.
+• Stable/declining volatility: This spread is most effective during stable or mildly declining volatility.
 If volatility explodes, the value of your short body options might hurt you initially.

 Choose a standard butterfly when: